≡ Menu

 I love burning wood.
 I’m so heartened by the trend of people installing open wood-fires in their homes and buying chimineas for their gardens.
 Personally, I can spend hours gazing at a crackling fire…I remember hearing the phrase “nature’s TV” once and I certainly agree!

 If you’re a fellow arsonist then you’ll need a log store.
 In this article I’m going to review five of my favourite picks from retailers around the web.
-As I’ll explain, purpose-built stores are much better at keeping logs in good condition than storage sheds, which lots of people opt for instead.
+Purpose-built stores are much better at keeping logs in good condition than storage sheds, which lots of people opt for instead.
 They also look pretty good in the garden too.

 What to look for in a log store